Frequently Asked Questions

 - Your counsellor tells you what to do and how to live your life

 As such I adhere to the Society’s Code of Ethics and its complaints procedures.

 I am committed to providing you with the highest level of confidentiality and service.
 This includes protecting your privacy.
 Any personal details I collect about you will be treated in confidence.
 The information will be stored securely and available for you to look at on request.
 The information will not be disclosed to a third party without your permission.

 I will provide you with paperwork to read and sign prior to starting counselling.

 You will speak with me directly as I do not have a receptionist.

-There is a comfortable waiting area in my Mount Lawley office locations.
-There is no reception desk and all administration (booking appointments and making payments) will be done for you by me within the 60 minute session.
+There is a comfortable waiting area in my Mount Pleasant office location.
+There is no reception desk and all administration (booking appointments and making payments) will be done for you within our session.
 This approach allows me to keep my costs lower and reflect this in my fee rates.